Dibakar01/courses/web-3-dictionary/web3-dictionary.md

-# Terms and Definations 📚
+# Terms and Definitions 📚

 It is important that we understand the basic terminology from the world of crypto.
 So here are some terms to know: